 Chris, our director of product design, recently suggested that it would be interesting to write an updated version of the same article with the current experience of running a technology organization with 500 employees that form roughly 30+ cross-functional teams.
 For the record, we are distributed across five offices today: Chicago, Toronto, London, Kaunas, and Vilnius.
 A single team typically spans across two offices.
 Product managers sit together with product designers; software engineers hang out with testers and our DevOps staff.
 We discovered that while disciplines could be distributed, co-location within the same discipline was beneficial to scaling—primarily due to practice leadership and excellence.
 It’s much easier to build educational and career advancement platforms when all of your testers, for example, are in the same geographic region.
 However, while our teams work in a distributed model, they do co-locate for specific periods of the project—more on that later.

 The objection would sound something like this: “Having the team in our office will give us more control.
 This is a mission-critical initiative, we want our subject-matter experts (SMEs) to sit next to the designers and engineers…”.
 While this may sound reasonable on the surface, the request implies that failures or lack of discipline occurred in past project execution.
-Co-location doesn’t correlate to effective delivery, and putting a stakeholder or SME in the same room as the product team might actually cause more harm than good.
+Co-locating doesn’t correlate to effective delivery, and putting a stakeholder or SME in the same room as the product team might actually cause more harm than good.
 We’ve seen this many times: A senior executive micromanages day-to-day delivery, resulting in death by 1000 paper cuts—gold-plating or fine-tuning micro-features to the point of release failure.

 How do you define an effective team?